 - Incorrect Connection:

-- And you can get more power supply connection details in the official guide: here
+- And you can get more power supply connection details in the guide: here

 - Insert the ethernet cord.

 - Power on the miner.
-(Important: If you used several PSUs for the miner, you should power on the PSU which connected to the 6pin port beside the controller finally.
-In our test, we used a CORSAIR 850w PSU connected to the port beside the controller (And also the other two ports on the miner), so at first, we power on all the other PSUs, then power on this one)
+(Important: If you use several PSUs for the miner, you should power on the PSU which is connected to the 6pin port beside the controller finally.
+In our test, we used a CORSAIR 850w PSU to connect to the port beside the controller (and also the other two ports on the miner).
+So at first, we power on all the other PSUs, then power on this one.)

 - Then, the fan will work loudly.
-After about 1 minute, the fan will be slow down.
+After about 1 minute, the fan will slow down.

 - Wait for 1~5 minutes.
 The fan will work loudly again.
-(In our test, the Antminer S5+ need more time than Antminer S5 to connect itself to your network.)
+(In our test, the Antminer S5+ needs more time than Antminer S5 to connect itself to the network.)

-- Then, please use software to scan out the IP of the miner.
-For how to scan out the IP of the miner, check here: here
+- Then, use software to scan the IP of the miner.
+For how to scan the IP of the miner, check here: here

-- Then you can login the miner with the IP you just scanned out and configurate the mining account.
+- Then you can log in the miner with the IP you just scanned and configure the mining account.
 (The username and the password are all “root”)

 - In the “Miner Configuration“, configure your mining pool address, mining account, miner password etc. And click “Save & Apply”.

-- Save the changes, then wait for about 1~5 minutes, the mining will start automatically.
+- Save the changes, wait for about 1~5 minutes, the miner will start mining automatically.

-- In the “Miner Status“, you can see the speed of the miner.
+- In the “Miner Status“, you can see the monitor the miner.

-- If you have any problem, please contact us: https://www.eastshore.xyz/contact/
+- If you have any further problems, please contact us: https://www.eastshore.xyz/contact/